Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13 | Times Leader

 Click here to subscribe today or Login.

+“It was one of those day where we imposed our will,” quarterback Jacoby Brissett said.

-CLEVELAND — Nick Chubb rushed for two touchdowns and Myles Garrett and Cleveland’s defense frustrated Joe Burrow as the Browns thrashed Cincinnati 32-13 on Monday night, keeping the Bengals star quarterback winless against them.
+Nick Chubb r and Myles Garrett and Cleveland’s defense frustrated Joe Burrow as the Browns thrashed Cincinnati 32-13 on Monday night, keeping the Bengals star quarterback winless against them.

 Burrow has already been to the Super Bowl in just three NFL seasons.
 However, the Ohio native has yet to beat Cleveland, dropping to 0-4 in four career starts against Cincinnati’s AFC North rival.